 Your autonomic nervous system is closely associated with the vagus nerve, the longest nerve in the brain, which snakes from the skull to the neck through the thorax and all the way to the belly.
 Its job is largely to supply motor parasympathetic fibers to practically every organ in the body, a process described as increasing vagal tone.
 The vagus nerve is responsible for tasks as diverse as heart rate, respiratory rate, perspiration, anxiety, helping move food through the digestive tract, and more.

 This nerve could be doing more for you.

 “Think of parasympathetic like the brakes on your car and sympathetic as the gas,” says Dr. Mike T. Nelson, CSCS, an adjunct professor at the Carrick Institute whose PhD focused on metabolic flexibility.
 “Pushing down on the brakes is increasing vagal tone.
 So it’s a sliding scale, you can be very sympathetic or somewhat sympathetic — but most people are sympathetic.”

-Studies have suggested that low vagal tone (or a more sympathetic system) is associated with markers of inflammation, stress, and obesity, and a more parasympathetic system has been linked to everything from better learning ability to better insulin sensitivity.(1)(2)(3)(4) Increasing vagal tone has even shown promise as a means for managing autism and neurodevelopmental disorders.(5)
+Studies have suggested that low vagal tone (or a more sympathetic system) is associated with markers of inflammation, stress, and obesity, and a more parasympathetic system has been linked to everything from better learning ability to better insulin sensitivity.(1)(2)(3)(4) Going parasympathetic as soon as you can after a workout has been linked to better recovery and increasing vagal tone has even shown promise as a means for managing autism and neurodevelopmental disorders.(5)

 Parasympathetic Innervation of Digestion